 Our mutual friend, overhearing this, immediately backed me up: "Oh yeah, we did have that conversation."

-"So, I brought you an elephant."
+I say, "So, I brought you an elephant."

-I handed him a tiny origami elephant.
+I hand him a tiny elephant.

 Of course, we didn't have a conversation about his appreciation of our massive mammal brethren.
 This is an absurd fiction.

-Processing running in my friend's head: I love elephants?
+But consider the processing running in my friend's head: I love elephants?
 They're talking about my love of elephants?
 Wait, he brought an elephant?
 Oh, it's a tiny elephant!

 Each step forced his brain to update its model.
-The improv principle again: "Yes, and."
+The improv principle: "Yes, and."
 I established fiction, our mutual friend accepted and built on it, my friend got pulled into the shared reality.
 Collaborative world-building in 30 seconds.
 He becomes part of an inside joke that literally just started, lore created in real-time.

 Events.
 Memories.
 Origami ... gifts are not the things you give but the experiences you share.
+I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.